 If there’s one plant I’d say I’ve had the most success with since I began gardening, it would be green beans.
-I never would have predicted it, though, because my mom never grew them.
-When I began, I started with literally zero knowledge.
+I never would have predicted it, though, because when I planted my first seed, I started with zero knowledge.

 My first year I grew both pole beans and bush beans, and though I hit a few snags along the way, I harvested enough to give me the confidence I needed with this staple crop.

 Now I grow all of my green beans using two A-frame trellises, and I preserve enough to last me all season.
 Since my very first gardening season, I have not had to purchase one can of green beans from the grocery store.
 And all it took was understanding some basics and letting these non-fussy plants grow.

 In today’s episode of the Beginner’s Garden Podcast, I walk you through the basics of growing green beans.
 Click to listen, or continue reading below.

 How to Grow Enough Green Beans to Last All Year

 Choose the Right Type to Grow for Your Garden

 As shared in detail in this post, you have two options in growing green beans: pole beans and bush beans.